 Mount Diablo State Park is located in the San Francisco East Bay Area in Contra Costa County.
 The oak and grassland leading to the 3400-foot summit park offers numerous picnic areas, several campgrounds, and an interpretive area at the summit that includes a visitor center and a vista point.
-Park is off Highway 680 near Danville.
+The park is off Highway 680 near Danville.
 Exit at Diablo Road, then 3 miles east to Mount Diablo Scenic Blvd., which winds up to the park and eventually to the summit.
-Phone 925-837-2525.
+Phone (925) 837-2525 for more information.

 Juniper Campground has three accessible campsites; 9, 10, and 19.
 These include accessible parking and level table and tent areas.
 The restroom/shower building also has accessible parking and is generally accessible.

-Rocky Point.
-A picnic site here is usable.
+Rocky Point: A picnic site here is usable.
 A picnic table under a large tree is on dirt, but not far off paved lot.
-Table has proper knee height at ends and about 13” deep knee and toe space.
-Restroom.
-Modified vault (no flush) toilet may permit front transfers, though space is a bit short.
+Table has proper knee height at ends and about 13 inch deep knee and toe space.
+There is a modified vault (no flush) toilet that may permit front transfers, though space is a bit short.
 Parking is unmarked but paved.
 Path of travel from lot to restroom is asphalt and pretty level.

-Other.
-Many small picnic areas are tucked along both sides of the park road to the summit.
-Most are quite inaccessible due to a combination of terrain problems, ancient vault restrooms, and inaccessible historic picnic tables.
+Other: Many small picnic areas are tucked along both sides of the park road to the summit.
+Most are inaccessible due to a combination of terrain problems, outdated vault restrooms, and inaccessible historic picnic tables.
 Some areas with large level parking lots (ask park staff) might be worth the drive just for the view.